Pinoki8/Neal-fun-infinite-craft-item-replacer/README.md

 To unload the mod menu reload the page

 ## Important notes:
-If the item that you have created can't be fused with anything, it means that it never existed before, making it useless.
+The item you are creating might be unfusable
 Clicking on the name of the item won't do anything, so click on the emoji / anything else instead